PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 ### Overview

-Every Tuesday PlasmaPy hosts its weekly online community meeting to cover the various ongoing development topics, with some occasional bonus puns from Nick Murphy.
+On Tuesdays PlasmaPy hosts its weekly online community meeting to cover the various ongoing development topics, with some occasional bonus puns from Nick Murphy.
 This call is hosted on [Jitsi] with the [minutes and agenda] available on Google Drive.
 The schedule is also published on our [calendar][google calendar].
 Each meeting